sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 --- type:BulletExercise lang:sql xp:100 key:98e30a6131
 ## GROUP BY practice

-As you saw, these kinds of calculations, done by *aggregate functions*, make `GROUP BY` incredibly powerful.
+As you've just seen, combining aggregate functions with `GROUP BY` can yield some powerful results!

-SQL will return an error if you try to `SELECT` a field that is not in your `GROUP BY` clause without using it to calculate some kind of value about the entire group.
+A word of warning: SQL will return an error if you try to `SELECT` a field that is not in your `GROUP BY` clause without using it to calculate some kind of value about the entire group.

 Note that you can combine `GROUP BY` with `ORDER BY` to group your results, calculate something about them, and then order your results.
 For example,